patroytall/patrick-roy-me/src/documents/software-development/pull-request.md

 # Pull Request

+**Document intent:** This document is not an article.
+It is a gathering of pull request process suggestions I have gathered in enterprise context to improve team productivity.

 Pull requests (PR's) are created to merge a set of commits from one branch to an other.
 A key feature of PR's is that the set of commits can be reviewed using an aggregated view which can be compared to the previous version.

 ## Duration